-Remote work is now the biggest workplace trend of 2020 thanks to the coronavirus pandemic, quarantines and lockdowns, which have forced millions of employees to work from home.
+Post-COVID, remote work is now the biggest workplace trend of 2021 and millions of employees now work from home.
 Here are 10 remote work tips and workplace trends for virtual employees and remote recruiters.

 According to Gallup, since the COVID-19 lockdowns were imposed, the percentage of remote workers jumped from 31% to 62%.